annahedstroem/sanity-checks-revisited/README.md

       and Weber, Leander
       and Lapuschkin, Sebastian
       and H{\"o}hne, Marina",
-      editor="Longo, Luca
-      and Lapuschkin, Sebastian
-      and Seifert, Christin",
       title="A Fresh Look at Sanity Checks for Saliency Maps", booktitle="Explainable Artificial Intelligence",
       year="2024",